cse110-fa21-group7/cse110-fa21-group7/admin/cipipeline/phase1.md

 3. ESLint is for JavaScript

 ### Code Quality via Codacy

-- run on GitHub actions
+We set up the code quality check, including checking code security and checking whether the code is error prone, by using Codacy.
-- checking code security
+It is set up on the Github actions, so basically it will run after each push to the repository and see the results in [codacy](https://app.codacy.com/gh/cse110-fa21-group7/cse110-fa21-group7/dashboard).
-- checking whether the code is error prone
+Based on the report in Codacy, we have improved our code grade from C to A and keep the duplication of the code around 10%.

 ### Automated Jest unit tests